 1. These regulations apply to PhD studies conducted in the Faculty of Business and Economics (FBE) at the University of Antwerp.
 PhD studies are understood to consist of the doctoral study programme and the PhD by thesis.
-These additional regulations are supplementary to the provisions specified in the Higher Education Codex of 11 October 2013, ratified by the Decree of 20 December 2013, and to
+These additional regulations are supplementary to the provisions specified in the Higher Education Codex of 11 October 2013, ratified by the Decree of 20 December 2013, and to the general regulations on obtaining the academic degree of doctor at the

-1 In these regulations, the research discipline is equated to the diploma qualification.
+In these regulations, the research discipline is equated to the diploma qualification.

-2 For readability reasons, we consistently use the following terms: 'PhD researcher'/PhD student', 'supervisor', 'chair', 'representative'.
+&lt;sup>2 For readability reasons, we consistently use the following terms: 'PhD researcher'/'PhD student', 'supervisor', 'chair', 'representative'.
 However, the text applies to all persons regardless of their gender identity (M/F/X).